 As a bank operating in Turkey, Akbank is subject to a number of banking and other regulations promulgated by the BRSA and the Central Bank that are designed to maintain the safety and financial soundness of banks, ensure their compliance with economic and other obligations, and limit their exposure to risk.
 These regulations include the implementation of international standards (particularly in regards to Basel Committee on Banking Supervision requirements) as well as Turkish laws and regulations and the laws and regulations of certain other countries where Akbank operates.
 Banking laws and regulations in Turkey and the manner in which those laws and regulations are applied to the operations of financial institutions such as Akbank are still evolving.
 New regulations may be implemented rapidly, without substantial consultation with the industry, which may not allow sufficient time for Akbank to adjust its strategy to deal with such changes.
-In particular, Akbank may be required to increase the quantity and quality of capital that it holds in order to meet evolving capital adequacy requirements, which are described under "Turkish Regulatory Environment For Banks- Basel III".
-Akbank's cost of compliance may also increase as a result of new laws or regulations.
+In particular, Akbank may be required to increase the quantity and quality of capital that it holds in order to meet evolving capital adequacy requirements, which are described under "Turkish Regulatory Environment for Banks-Basel III".
+Akbank's cost of compliance may also increase as a result of new laws or regulations that might be adopted or any change in the enforcement or interpretation of existing laws or regulations.
 For example, regulatory limits imposed on fees and commissions banks may charge for banking services may have an adverse impact on Akbank's fee and commission income growth.
 In addition, any breach of regulatory guidelines could expose Akbank to potential liabilities or sanctions.
 Any of the foregoing could have an adverse effect on Akbank's business, financial condition, cash flows and/or results of operations.